-where $D_L$ is the luminosity distance constrained from the redshift measurement $z$ and $A$ is an empirical factor which is chosen so that the sum of the disc and power-law luminosity, $L_{\mathrm{tot}}$, roughly corresponding to the bolometric luminosity. \cite{Svoboda17} cross-matched their sample of AGN with simultaneous UV and X-ray observations with those of \cite{Vasudevan09} and determined that $\langle A \rangle=2.4$ with $\sigma=$0.6.
-Although $A$ will vary with the black hole mass and accretion rate, for simplicity and consistency with \cite{Svoboda17}, we apply a factor $A=2.4$ when estimating $L_D$ for all sources in our sample.
-We note that there is a relatively small black hole mass range ($8 \leq M_{BH} \leq 10$) in this sample so we do not expect this to affect the results presented in \S\ref{sect:results}.
+where $D_L$ is the luminosity distance constrained from the redshift measurement $z$ and $A$ is an empirical factor that is chosen such that the sum of the disk and the power-law luminosity, $L_{\mathrm{tot}}$, roughly corresponds to the bolometric luminosity. \cite{Svoboda17} cross-matched their sample of AGNs with simultaneous UV and X-ray observations with those of \cite{Vasudevan09} and determined that $\langle A \rangle=2.4$ with $\sigma=$0.6.
+Although $A$ will vary with the black hole mass and accretion rate, for simplicity and consistency with \cite{Svoboda17}, we applied a factor $A=2.4$ when estimating $L_D$ for all sources in our sample.
+We note that there is a relatively small black hole mass range ($8 \leq M_{BH} \leq 10$) in this sample so we do not expect this to affect the results presented in Sect. \ref{sect:results}.
 Though a one-size-fits-all scaling will introduce some error, determining $A$ for each individual source is beyond the scope of this work and will not change substantially the results presented in this paper.